Markus Reisner: Service as a staff officer

 From 2014 to 2016, he completed the 20th General Staff Course at the National Defense Academy in Vienna.
 In June 2020, he was appointed head of the Development Department of the Theresian Military Academy, and led it with the rank of Colonel of the General Staff.
-Since September 1, 2022, Reisner is commander of the Gardebataillon, one of the most elite and traditional units of the Austrian Armed Forces, in Vienna.
+From September 1, 2022, to February 29, 2024, Reisner was commander of the Gardebataillon, one of the most elite and traditional units of the Austrian Armed Forces, in Vienna.
+Since March 2024, he is serving as superintendent of the institute for officer's training at Theresian Military Academy.

 Academic career

 Markus Reisner currently is a member of the Military History Advisory Board of the Scientific Commission at the Austrian Federal Ministry of Defense (since 2017), and holds a position as lecturer at the University of Applied Sciences Wiener Neustadt (since 2011).
-Before, he advised the Austrian Ministry of Foreign Affairs (2017-2018), as well as the Austrian Ministry of Defence (2018).
+Before, he advised the Austrian Ministry of Foreign Affairs (2017–2018), as well as the Austrian ministry of defense (2018).

 He has gained public recognition as head of the Development Department of the Theresian Military Academy, where he delivered battlefield analyses in the form of YouTube videos on the 2022 Russian invasion of Ukraine.
 These videos had mainly been watched in the German sprachraum at first, but started to gather an international audience since being made available in English.
 Reisner is a speaker at the Candid Foundation, the University of Leeds, and the Austrian Institute for European and Security Policy.

 Since 2000, Reisner has regularly published books and articles for German and English journals.

 In 2023, he was appointed to the board of the Clausewitz Network for Strategic Studies.

+Stands

+Reisner's analyses on YouTube and elsewhere of the Russian invasion of Ukraine from February 2022 drew international attention of a wider public.
+He warned early on against underestimating the Russian armed forces, as it emerged that they were recovering from their initial setbacks.
+In December 2023 he stated: "From a neutral perspective, the situation is serious.
+The West has to understand that.
+Is it ready to support Ukraine?
+Then it has to do more.
+If it is not ready to do that, then it has to communicate that.
+This miserable purgatory that is currently taking place only brings more deaths, but no result."